Richard Huie: Life

 He was born in Aberdeen on 16 August 1795, the son of Mary Gordon, and her husband James Huie.
 His father moved the family to Crosscauseway in Edinburgh's South side around 1809, to work for Excise.
 Huie was educated nearby, at the High School in Edinburgh then studied medicine at the University of Edinburgh before setting up practice in Dundee.
 Following his mother's death his father married Marjory Ziegler.

 In 1822 he moved from Dundee to Edinburgh, living at 16 Nicolson Street, close to Surgeons Hall.
 By 1830 he had moved to a larger house at 8 George Square.

 In 1823 he was elected a member of the Aesculapian Club and served as Honorary Secretary from 1827-1842.
+In 1824 Huie was elected a member of the Harveian Society of Edinburgh and served was President in 1828 and 1832.
+He also served as one of the secretaries of the society from 1828-1849.
 In 1840 he succeeded Dr Adam Hunter as President of the Royal College of Surgeons of Edinburgh.
 In 1842 he was succeeded in turn by Dr Andrew Fyfe.

 In 1842 in his role as President, he wrote to the Poor Law Commission giving a medical view on the new laws.

 He lived his final years at 8 George Square, Edinburgh.

 He died on 10 July 1867 aged 71.
 He is buried in East Preston Street Burial Ground in south Edinburgh.
 The grave lies on the extreme western boundary wall.